 - Promote lessons from historic gardens and cultural landscapes with potential to inform responses to climate change, such as life pre-reticulated water, with more limited plant selection from particular climate zones, past drought and fire survivors, etc.

 The statement will be launched at the AGHS annual conference in Hobart in November 2022.
+The document includes a policy statement, framework for action and some case studies.

 The tool kit will be a living document published on the AGHS website, with case studies, tools and tips offered to garden owners and those working to preserve Australia’ s cultural landscapes.